Bhadradri Kothagudem district: Administrative divisions

 The district has two revenue divisions of Bhadrachalam and Kothagudem and is sub-divided into 23 mandals.
-Priyanka Ala is the present collector of the district, having assumed the role in July 2023.
+Ankit is the present collector of the district, having assumed the role in 2026.

 Constituencies

-Kothagudem district contains five Telangana Legislative Assembly constituencies.
-Kothagudem Assembly constituency includes the towns of Kothagudem and Palvancha, as well as part of the Khammam Lok Sabha constituency.
+The district contains five Telangana Legislative Assembly constituencies.
+Kothagudem Assembly constituency includes the towns of Kothagudem and Palvancha, part of the Khammam Lok Sabha constituency.
 Aswaraopeta Assembly constituency is a Scheduled Tribe (ST) reserved constituency, and is also part of the Khammam Lok Sabha constituency.
 The Bhadrachalam, Yellandu, and Pinapaka Assembly constituencies are ST reserved constituencies, and are part of the Mahabubabad Lok Sabha constituency.

 Mandals

 The below table categorizes mandals into their respective revenue divisions in the district: